hosseinkhojany/speed_test_dart/README.md

 ### Startup

 At the startup of the app, we need to get the best servers to do the test (see `setBestServers` function).
-It's recommended to disabled the buttons while this operation is happening
+It's recommended to disabled the buttons while this operation is happening:

 ![Startup](./media/startup.gif)